 Fast forward to 2001, the series made a grand comeback with “Return to Castle Wolfenstein,” featuring online multiplayer modes, an upgraded AI system, and a captivating new storyline that propelled Blazkowicz on a fresh, daring adventure.
 The series continued its successful run with two more sequels, “Wolfenstein” in 2009 and “Wolfenstein: The New Order” in 2014, the latter garnering critical praise for its engaging narrative and heart-pounding gameplay.

-Today, the Wolfenstein franchise stands strong as one of the industry’s most revered first-person shooter games.
+The Wolfenstein franchise is one of today’s most revered first-person shooter games.
 “Wolfenstein II: The New Colossus,” released in 2017, keeps players immersed in the gripping tale of Blazkowicz’s relentless battle against the Nazi’s oppressive reign.
 Moreover, the Wolfenstein narrative has transcended the gaming realm into other forms of media, including comic books, novels, and even a feature film, further consolidating its illustrious legacy in the gaming world.

 Meaning and History